Skip to content

 Home-woven linen

 This series of posts cannot be completed without discussing our own traditions, the history of burial on Dutch soil.
-Just like in the ancient Greek tradition, in the Netherlands owning self-woven fabric was a sign of respect.
-Young women sewed their own linen, which became part of their wedding trousseau.
-This linen also included their own shroud, and a shroud for their future husband.
+Just like in the ancient Greek tradition, in the Netherlands owning self-woven fabric was a sign of prestige.
+Young women sewed their own linen, which became part of their dowry.
+This linen also included their own funeral gown, and a funeral gown for their future husband.
 The needle with which this shroud was made was placed in the fire after use.
 These shrouds were only worn once during life, after the marriage had taken place on the wedding night.
-After this night, the shrouds were kept for years, to be taken out of the closet just once more: upon death.
+After this night, the shrouds were stored away for years, only to be used just once more: upon death.
 A special tradition, to symbolically convey love to a deceased person with a piece of clothing.

 Older Post